 Moen Connected Water System

 This smart water ecosystem only works optimally among the Moen product family, but oh what a system it is!
 Control water flow in kitchen and bathroom faucets through your voice, a wave of the hand, or through the Moen app on your smartphone.
-Call up water in the kitchen at precise temperatures and volumes depending on your needs, and enjoy the perfect shower every time with voice-activated preferences and app presets.
+Call up water in the kitchen at precise temperatures and volumes depending on your needs.
+You can even enjoy the perfect shower every time with voice-activated preferences and app presets.
 Similar to Sense, the award-winning Moen network allows you to monitor water usage and detects leaks and moisture, all through the tap of your phone.

 Vivint Home Security and Anti-Theft Management